-Between 2019 and 2021, efforts will be dedicated to the preparation of the next edition of the code, which is due to be published in 2022.
-The aims for the new edition of RCC-MRx are to improve the code's modularity and clarity, so that it can be adapted to the many projects that are likely to use it as a reference.
-Specific volumes, such as Volume K (examination, handling or drive mechanisms) and Volume L (irradiation devices) will be updated, while a general discussion will be launched on the topic of small equipment.
+Between 2023 and 2025, efforts will be dedicated at preparing the next edition of the code, which is due to be published in 2025.
+Building on the previous editions, the aims for the new edition of RCC-MRx are to improve the code's modularity and clarity, so that it can be adapted to the many projects that are likely to use it as a reference.
+The new edition will also incorporate the requests submitted by European partners through CEN/WS64 (latest modifications from Phase 3 and new modifications from Phase 4).